Digital Trace Data

 To pass the course you need:

 Resit: If the final grade is between 4.0 and 5.4, students may resit the exam.
-The resit will replace the grade from th exam.
-To have the right to the resit you need to attend over 80% of the practicals (i.e., at least 6) and hand-in your answers to the practical (in a PDF file) the Monday after each practical before 17:00 through this link.
-Make sure to name your file “labX_lastname.pdf”.
+The resit will replace the grade from the exam.
+To have the right to the resit you need to attend over 75% of the practicals (i.e., you can only miss one).

 The use of generative AI (e.g., chatGPT) in the group assignment is allowed only for the following cases: